marcelvarallo/ThermalCamCam/README.md

+Features I've Added - These may not suit you but suit me just fine.

+*Opens the video at a resolution that suits a 320x240 display with space for some touchbuttons *LockRange Button - locks the upper and lower values preventing it from autocalibrating the color *Color button - swaps between different color modes *Freeze button - freezes the image currently displayed.  press again to unfreeze *Webcam - Forces the application to exit.
+On my setup I have a webcam package set to run the moment this application closes which then hosts the Thermal

-This example is meant for Raspberry Pi and Pi2 and has been tested with Raspbian.
+This example is meant for Raspberry Pi, Pi2, and Pi3 and has been tested with Raspbian.

 Enable the SPI and I2C interfaces on the Pi.